jtm2021/J-Weddings/README.md

 # J-Weddings
 A website for a wedding company that specializes elegant and beautiful weddings.
 It consists of common multiple pages of a website.

+## Wireframes
+The wireframes contained in this repository are intended to provide an early-stage visualization of the project's user interface design.
+They are not final designs, and are subject to change as the project progresses.

+The wireframes were created using [Figma](https://figma.com/).
+They include basic elements such as navigation menus, buttons, forms, and placeholders for images and text.
+They do not include detailed styling or graphics.

 ## Images
 This repository contains a collection of high-quality images from [Pexels](https://pexels.com/) and [Unsplash](https://unsplash.com/).